ThomasVandermeersch/KorreKthor/README.md

 ### Test

-For running tests run the following command :
+For running tests run the following command in the *./image_processiong/* folder :
 ```
 $ python -m pytest tests
 ```